Five things to know about the Seahawks’ Week 6 opponent, the Cleveland Browns

 “It was like one step forward and two back,” Mayfield said Monday night.
 “There was no rhythm for the offense to get into.
 When we did, we got down to the red zone and didn’t finish.”

-2. Odell Beckham Jr. hasn’t lived up to the hype either.
+2. Odell Beckham Jr. hasn’t lived up to the hype, either.

 Acquired in a big trade from the Giants in the offseason, OBJ has just two catches in each of the Browns’ last two games, for 47 yards.